codepath/android_guides/Streaming-Youtube-Videos-with-YouTubePlayerView.md

     }
 ```

-Otherwise the steps are identical regardless of using the fragment or Activity approach.
+Note that in this case, the **activity containing the fragment does not need to extend any special base class**.
+Otherwise the steps are identical regardless of using the fragment or activity approach.

 ## Troubleshooting